devwebcl/cc65-samples/README.md

 ### Examples

  * Hello World: it shows size of different data types, and free memory left
+ * Ghostbusters Account: it generates accounts for Ghostbusters video game

 ### Compilation
 You need to set system: